 Now that you know how to make a perfect burger let’s talk toppings!

-Of course you can choose whatever toppings you wish, but I will be offering you three options: A bacon cheeseburger with a fried egg, a cheese burger with grilled onions and blue cheese, and last but not least a Cali inspired burger with pepper jack, avocado, bacon and garlic aioli!
+Of course you can choose whatever toppings you wish, but I will be offering you three recipe options below: A bacon cheeseburger with a fried egg, a cheese burger with caramelized onions and blue cheese, and last but not least a Cali inspired burger with pepper jack, avocado, bacon and garlic aioli!

 Tips and what you will need: Homemade mayo or garlic aioli is a great addition to this burger.
 See my recipe here.
 If you don’t want to make your own mayo I recommend using a store bought version made with olive oil.
 If you are making the blue cheese burger, you will need to know how to caramelize onions!